 LearnersEdge offers free on-demand webinar recordings on a wide variety of topics, from mindfulness and mental health awareness to reading and writing.
 After you’ve finished the webinar, you can receive a certificate as needed for your specific professional development requirements.

 Canvas has a collection of online, self-paced professional development options for teachers—many of which are free.
-Here are a few example courses to give you a sense of what this resource offers:
+Here are a few examples of the courses they offer:

 - The Art and Craft of Remote Teaching